-- VFX should be aligned with DI facility if the finishing pipeline will be in a squeezed or un-squeezed format.
+- For anamorphic capture, VFX vendors should be aligned with the DI facility to confirm whether the finishing pipeline will be in a squeezed or un-squeezed format.

-- The working resolution should be equal to or greater than delivery resolution.
+- The working resolution should always be equal to or greater than delivery resolution.

 - Pre-grading plates prior to delivering to VFX vendors is discouraged and should never be baked in.
 If a pre-grade exists, it should be delivered as a sidecar file (such as .cc or .cdl).

-- If required by VFX vendor, any balancing or neutral grading should be performed using debayered plates in a scene-referred colorspace, and corrections should be limited to reversible non-destructive operations, such as the ones that are available in CDLs (slope, offset, power and saturation).
+- If required by the VFX vendor, any balancing or neutral grading should be performed using debayered plates in a scene-referred color space, and corrections should be limited to reversible non-destructive operations, such as the ones that are available in CDLs (slope, offset, power and saturation).

 - Editorial should provide proxy media format requirements for VFX proxy media that is to be delivered by the VFX vendor for inclusion in the offline project.

 - This format may differ from the format requested for studio reviews.
 The DI facility can provide detailed instructions for accurately rendering proper color into proxy files.